 What you can do in the meantime

-It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and becoming more physically active.
-These are primary lines of defense against high blood pressure and its complications, including heart attack and stroke.
+It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and getting more exercise.
+These are main ways to protect yourself against high blood pressure and its complications, including heart attack and stroke.